flexdash/flexdash/README.md

 ```
 npm install
 ```

+Open your node-red admin UI and import `flow.js`.

 ### Compiles and hot-reloads for development
 Edit `.env.development` to reflect where you point your browser to get the